anjucherry/Sales-performance-dashboard-powerbi/README.md

 ## Datasets Used

-This project utilizes the classic AdventureWorks sales dataset, containing information on:
+This project utilizes the classic Amazon sales dataset, containing information on:

 *   Sales Transactions
 *   Territories and Regional Data